zmalik/java-driver/manual/core/custom_codecs/README.md

 The driver provides out-of-the-box support for mapping Java objects to CQL `text` using the popular Jackson library.
-The method [TypeCodecs.json(Class)] will create a codec for a given Java class that maps instances of that class to Json strings, using a newly-allocated, default [JsonMapper].
-It is also possible to pass a custom `JsonMapper` instance using [TypeCodecs.json(Class, JsonMapper)] instead.
+The method [TypeCodecs.json(Class)] will create a codec for a given Java class that maps instances of that class to Json strings, using a newly-allocated, default [ObjectMapper].
+It is also possible to pass a custom `ObjectMapper` instance using [TypeCodecs.json(Class, ObjectMapper)] instead.

 ### Writing codecs